 The FDA aims to regulate the safety of the drugs and other products on the market.
 But the FDA is a useless agency because they take orders from Big Pharma.

-Big Pharma has people on the board of directors and has a huge say in the decisions they make.
-It is not a matter of if FDA will accept their drugs but when.
+Big Pharma has people on the board of directors and has a huge say in their decisions.
+It is not a matter of if the FDA will accept their drugs but when.
 FDA and Big Pharma are in bed with each other.

 FDA will not protect you.
-Drug manufacturers do their own drug testing and not the FDA.
-When you give them the control of the testing, they can monitor and rig the results.
+Drug manufacturers do their drug testing and not the FDA.
+When you give them control of the testing, they can monitor and rig the results.

 Big pharma also uses the FDA to ban natural remedies.

 3. Big Pharma Uses The FDA To Chase Away Natural Doctors

 FDA bans natural remedies and allows dangerous cancer drugs.
 They seldom punish drug companies even if their drugs have horrible side effects.

 Instead, they go after alternative medicines and supplements that are too successful.
 Laetril or B17, for example, is illegal to sell in the US.
 Vitamin B17 exists in the pits of apricots and other fruits.